cloudberrydb/cloudberrydb-site/docs/auto-use-mv-to-answer-queries.md

     SET answer_query_using_materialized_views = ON;
     ```

 6. Now AQUMV is enabled.
-Execute the same table query again, which takes 45.701 ms.
+Execute the same query again, which takes only 45.701 ms.

     ```sql
     SELECT SQRT(ABS(ABS(c2) - c1 - 1) + ABS(c2)) FROM aqumv_t1 WHERE c1 > 30 AND c1 < 40 AND SQRT(ABS(c2)) > 5.8;